 The result of the degree of compaction (DC) of sampled soils is presented in Table 3.
-Though, high DC were obtained in plots B (90%) and C (94.62%) at 0-10 cm and 10-20 cm depth, respectively, when compared with tilled plots (plot A) but highest degrees of compaction, 97% and 96.37% was recorded in compacted plots under 15 traffic passes of machinery (plot D).
-Different degree of soil compaction could result from the management of the soil, such as different machinery traffic passes[25].
+Though, high DC values were obtained in plots B (90%) and C (94.62%) at 0 - 10 cm and 10 - 20 cm depth, respectively, when compared with tilled plots (plot A) but highest degrees of compaction, 97% and 96.37% were recorded in compacted plots under 15 traffic passes of machinery (plot D).
+Different degree of soil compaction could result from the management of the soil, such as different machinery traffic passes^[25].

-Table 3 Mean degree of compaction (%) of sampled soils under tilled condition and different compaction levels
+Table 3Mean degree of compaction (%) of sampled soilsunder tilled condition and different compaction levels

-Depth/cm Degree of compaction/% Plot A Plot B Plot C Plot D 0-10 88.2 (±2.18) 90.5(±4.28) 95.9(±0.10) 97.0(±6.21) 10-20 88.43 (±1.76) 94.62 (±5.43) 95.0(±2.18) 96.37(±0.38)
+Donth Degree of compaction/% /cm Plot A (Tilled) Plot B (5 Passes) Plot C (10 Passes) Plot D (15 Passes) 0-10 88.2(±2.18) 90.5(±4.28) 95.9(±0.10) 97.0(±6.21) 10-20 88.43(±1.76) 94.62(±5.43) 95.0(±2.18) 96.37(±0.38)

 The lowest degree of compaction of tilled soil might have been caused by the relatively low strength and increased air permeability of soil.
-Soil parameters that are adversely affected by compaction of soil particles are those that control the content and transmission of water, air, heat and nutrients[26].
+Soil parameters that are adversely affected by compaction of soil particles are those that control the content and transmission of water, air, heat and nutrients^[26].
 It was noticed that a high degree of compaction reduced the soil porosity and aeration, and increase bulk density and soil penetration resistance, which impedes root development of crops.
-Soane et al.[27] reported unfavorable changes in soil bulk density, porosity and penetration resistance.
+Soane et al.^[27] reported unfavorable changes in soil bulk density, porosity and penetration resistance.
 This constraint results in restricted root growth that may affect whole plant growth and grain yield.
-Adverse effects of compacted soil horizons on plant root growth and concomitant poor plant growth and yields have been recognized for many years[28].
+Adverse effects of compacted soil horizons on plant root growth and concomitant poor plant growth and yields have been recognized for many years^[28].